Turning Disconnects Into Opportunities

 Why?
 Because when medication regimens change or residents leave, nursing facilities end up with pounds of unopened, valuable medicine they cannot, by law, send back to the pharmacy.

 Meanwhile, as truckloads of unused medication head for disposal facilities, one in four chronically ill Americans are skipping the prescription medications they need to be healthy, simply because they can’t afford them.

 As Fast Company reporter Ben Schiller so aptly put it in his story on our grantee Supporting Initiatives to Redistribute Unused Medicine (SIRUM) this week: Talk about a disconnect.

-Luckily, now that I am on the Pioneer team, I can do more than just cringe at this inefficiency in how we dispose of and distribute drugs.
+Luckily, I can do more than just cringe at this inefficiency in how we dispose of and distribute drugs.
 I can help support a solution that is, as Schiller described it, turning a disconnect into an opportunity.

 With millions more in unused drugs still going to waste every year, SIRUM has a lot of opportunity left to seize.
 Later this year, they hope to expand their program beyond California while also striving toward their goal of signing up 25 percent of all California skilled nursing facilities as donors.

 And I can’t help but think of how this model could be applied in other areas—diverting resources that would go to waste to areas that need them most.
 For example, what about unopened medical supplies?